bwva/HTML-SpinnerElem/README.md

 MDN has a good **reference on ARIA attributes**, at:

 [https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes)

+### Some Additional Accessibility Considerations
+An important visual accessibility aspect of a spinner is its <strong>color scheme</strong>.
+For some sighted users, the spectrum of colors they see may not have the same distinctions among hues that the "standard" color palettes and names would suggest.
+Along with hue, differences in intensity and contrast between adjacent colors, such as type over a background, can make or break readability.
+Official specs: <a href="https://www.w3.org/TR/WCAG21/">Web Content Accessibility Guidelines (WCAG)</a>.
+Whocanuse: <a href="https://www.whocanuse.com">whocanuse.com</a>.

+Finally, <strong>movement</strong> on the screen can be problematic for some sighted users, especially if it rapidly alternates contrasting shades.
+Often this can be eliminated by choosing a slower speed for the spinner, and can be reduced by selecting less-sharply contrasting colors.

+>This illustrates why I like the SpinnerElement.
+A self-contained spinner, including its prefix and suffix, is far simpler to manage than a wait message composed of a span for the prefix, an image tag with the correct src path and styling to insert, align, and size the visual, including its 'alt' text and its own ARIA attributes to play well, and then a span for the suffix, all with their own color assignments and document-wide unique ids.

 ### Fine to combine attributes
 The examples above are simplified to illustrate each attribute.
 In practice any number or combination of attributes may be used.